UoB-COMSM0166/2025-group-19/README.md

 ---
 # Sustainability, ethics and accessibility
 ## Environmental Impact
-To minimize the environmental impact of our game, we have implemented sustainable software practices based on the **Green Software Foundation Implementation Patterns**.
+To minimise the environmental impact of our game, we have implemented sustainable software practices based on the **Green Software Foundation Implementation Patterns**.
 These efforts help reduce energy consumption and improve efficiency.

 ### Avoid an Excessive DOM Size
 - Our game dynamically renders elements using JavaScript instead of relying on a large, pre-defined DOM structure.
-- This approach optimizes memory usage, reduces rendering time, and lowers CPU workload, contributing to energy efficiency.
+- This approach optimises memory usage, reduces rendering time, and lowers CPU workload, contributing to energy efficiency.

 ### Avoid Tracking Unnecessary Data
 - We ensure that no player data is stored or tracked.
 - By eliminating the need for data collection and storage, we reduce resource consumption related to data processing and database management, decreasing overall energy demand.

 ### Remove Unused CSS Definitions
-- We maintain a lightweight and optimized stylesheet, including only essential CSS.
+- We maintain a lightweight and optimised stylesheet, including only essential CSS.
 - This reduces unnecessary computations in the rendering process, leading to better efficiency and lower power consumption.

 ## Applying the Sustainability Awareness Framework: Environmental & Economic Aspects